Disclaimer: I don't own Frozen.

 Blue eyes blinked at her.
 "What?"

 "Come on, Elsa," Anna quietly replied.
 She lifted Elsa's good arm across her shoulders, noting how she easily submitted herself to being manhandled into a sitting position in front of the fire.
 Elsa abruptly drew her knees to her chest after she let her go.
-The redhead sat beside her and wrapped the two of them in the thick blanket.
+Anna sat beside her and wrapped the two of them in the thick blanket.

 The air was awkward and filled with the fire's loud snapping.
 Anna scooted closer to the shape-shifter so that their sides brushed.
 Some of the tension deflated from Elsa's shoulders.